Transfer learning for chemically accurate interatomic neural network potentials: Discussion and conclusion

 Besides the performance of fine-tuned models, we investigated the performance of GM-NN models, pre-trained on the ANI-1x data set, on the COMP6 data set~\cite{Smith2018, Smith2020}.
 We have found that our interatomic NN potentials on diverse data sets have data efficiency and accuracy on par with equivariant message-passing architectures, e.g., NewtonNet~\cite{Haghighatlari2022}.
 For GM-NN trained on 524,288 molecules, we obtained MAEs of 2.03~kcal/mol and 1.85~kcal/mol/\AA{} for energies and atomic forces, respectively.
 In comparison, for NewtonNet trained on 495,600 molecules, an MAE of 1.45~kcal/mol and 1.79~kcal/mol/\AA{} for the corresponding properties has been reported.

 Besides the improved data efficiency of our models employing transfer learning, we studied the dependence of their performance on the pre-training data set size.
 For the MD17 data set, we observed that models fine-tuned from parameters obtained by pre-training on too large data sets performed worse than using parameters initialized by pre-training on smaller data sets.
 Notably, when fine-tuning with energies only, we have found that pre-training data set size should maximally exceed the fine-tuning data set size tenfold.
 A similar observation has been made for the ANI data sets.
 However, here, we observed that for extensive fine-tuning data sets, e.g., sized $>60,000$ molecules, the dependence of the performance on the pre-training data set size vanishes.
-Additionally, it appears that pre-training set sizes can be larger as long as the achieved RMS error is not too small.
+Additionally, it appears that very large pre-training set sizes can be beneficial as long as the achieved RMS error is not too small.
+In the case where the pre-training error is larger than the error for training from scratch, we observed that discriminative fine-tuning can lead to underfitting, which can be resolved by using larger learning rates for earlier layers during fine-tuning as well.

 The excellent performance of our fine-tuned models allowed us to assess the performance of developed interatomic NN potentials during a molecular dynamics simulation.
 For this purpose, we have used the largest molecule from the MD17 data set---the aspirin molecule.
 In these experiments, we observed that models obtained by fine-tuning with energy labels lead to more stable trajectories than the corresponding models trained from scratch.
 However, training from scratch or fine-tuning with energy and force labels both led to good results.
 Note that we employed models fine-tuned on 128 energy and force labels from coupled-cluster calculations, while models trained from scratch used the respective labels of 950 structures.
 From the obtained trajectories, we could compute molecular vibrational spectra.
 While models trained from scratch on energy labels failed to predict useful vibration spectra, other models trained from scratch on energies and atomic forces or fine-tuned on energies or energies and atomic forces could do this reasonably well.